AlessandroSteri/HLPA/README.md

 -  use "files.sml";
 ...
 ```
-Open structure Controller to pbtain the interface:
+Open structure Controller to obtain the interface:
 ```
 - open Controller;
 opening Controller